-Working closely with the Cunningham family and egg farms in Nampula, Mozambique, we have launched our first Virtual Global Egg School, with help from our industry partners Lohmann Breeders.
-This exciting programme develops the knowledge and skills of local trainers and managers by connecting them with industry experts, enabling them to support their teams and local out-growers to improve production practices and increase the availability of high-quality egg protein.
+In recent years, education and training have become strategic focus areas for the IEF.
+I am delighted that we have been able to continue to offer much needed training virtually through our Global Egg School programme, working closely with the Cunningham family and our industry partners Lohmann Breeders.
+This exciting programme develops the knowledge and skills of local trainers and managers by connecting them with industry experts, enabling them to support their teams and local out-growers to improve production practices and increase the availability of high-quality egg protein for their families and communities.